ezios/teams-call-records-api/README.md

 ![PS Success](https://www.tnext-labs.com/GitHub/teams-call-records-api/Vscode_Extension.png?raw=true)

-Before you can publish the functions you need get the name of the deployed function app from the Azure portal.
+Before you can publish the functions you need to get the name of the deployed function app from the Azure portal.

 ![Function app name](https://www.tnext-labs.com/GitHub/teams-call-records-api/function-app-name.png?raw=true)